Please note, that the course materials are partly provided via the online learning platform "Moodle".

 Intellectual Property Law

 This course will impart basic knowledge of German governmental institutions, in particular constitutional review.
-This knowledge is necessary for understanding German law.
-The meaning and importance of fundamental rights will be discussed.
+This knowledge is necessary to understand German public law.
+The meaning and importance of fundamental rights will also be discussed.

 Law of Torts